-Join us for a wine reception to celebrate the launch of 3D Warhol: Andy Warhol and Sculpture (I. B. Tauris, 2017).
+Join us for a wine reception to celebrate the launch of 3D Warhol: Andy Warhol and Sculpture (I. B. Tauris, 2017) where the publication will be on sale at the reduced price of £10.
 With an introduction by its author, Dr Thomas Morgan Evans (Henry Moore Foundation Post-Doctoral Fellow, 2013-15).

 Thomas Morgan Evans is currently a teaching fellow at the Slade School of Fine Art.
 He has taught at the The Courtauld Institute, Kent University and University College London, where he received his doctorate in Art History in 2012.
 It was there also that he researched the material for 3D Warhol, with the support of his fellowship.

 This event is free of charge and open to all, no booking required.
 It follows a lecture by Yohko Watanabe, 'Jiro Takamatsu and Three Exhibitions in 1970' , which starts at 6pm and is programmed alongside our current exhibition, Jiro Takamatsu: The Temperature of Sculpture.